 Feedback from students and stakeholders through survey and focus group research is integrated into the program review process at the unit level, and academic and non-academic units regularly conduct evaluations of their effectiveness.
-The results of assessments that have campus-wide implications are disseminated to key groups on campus such as the Senior Administration, Academic Council, the Strategic Planning Committee, Campus Budget Committee, Campus Technology Committee, and the Enrollment Planning Committee.
+The results of assessments that have campus-wide implications are disseminated to key groups on campus such as the Chancellor's Cabinet, Academic Council, the Strategic Planning Committee, Campus Budget Committee, Campus Technology Committee, and the Retention, Progression and Graduation Committee.